-- 1. Review the entire course syllabus before beginning the course.
+- Review the entire course syllabus before beginning the course.
 Be sure you understand the course procedures and objectives.
-Procedures do change, so please review ALL requirements and policies even if this is not your first course including, but not limited to, administrative withdrawal.
-Your course status will be affected if policies are not followed - 2.
-Students who develop a regular time schedule and set goals for unit completion are most successful in completing courses within a specific timeframe. - The feedback you receive from the instructor of your work is critical to your success on subsequent lessons.
-These comments allow you to improve and modify the next units if necessary. - 4.
-Assignments are submitted using uiuLearn.
-Please complete all assignments and modules in order. - 5.
-If the information in your syllabus is not clear or if units are not graded within a reasonable period of time, please contact your instructor using uiuLearn's email tool, if that doesn't work contact the Self-Paced Program office.
-We would like the opportunity to address concerns, however, we may not know unless we hear from YOU! - 6.
-ALWAYS keep a copy of your completed work when submitting it for grading.
+Procedures do change, so please review ALL forms even if this is not your first course.
+Your course status may be affected if policies are not followed. - 2.
+Students who develop a regular time schedule and set goals for unit completion are most successful in completing courses within a specific timeframe. - 3.
+We advise submitting one unit at a time rather than all of the units at once.
+The feedback you receive from the instructor is critical to your success on subsequent lessons.
+Instructors will only grade complete units.
+These comments allow you to improve and modify the next units if necessary.
+Please note: No more than three assignments/units may be submitted in a one-week period. - 4.
+If the information in your syllabus is not clear please contact the Self-Paced Program office.
+We would like the opportunity to address concerns, however, we may not know unless we hear from YOU!